Diabetic Eye Disease

 Treatment Of Diabetic Retinopathy

-Wolfe Eye Clinic has expertise in treating diabetic eye disease and other retinal diseases.
-Wolfe Eye Clinic offers complete retina services throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer and Waterloo.
+As a leader in clinical retina care, Wolfe Eye Clinic has expertise in treating diabetic eye disease and other retinal diseases.
+Wolfe Eye Clinic offers complete retina services throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, Waterloo, and Pleasant Hill.

-Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any diabetic eye disease or other retina disease-related questions or to schedule an appointment with one of our retina specialists: Dr. David Saggau, Dr. Charles Barnes, Dr. Jared Nielsen, Dr. Kyle Alliman, Dr. Alex Kartvelishvili.
+Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any diabetic eye disease or other retina disease-related questions or to schedule an appointment with one of our retina specialists: Dr. David Saggau, Dr. Charles Barnes, Dr. Jared Nielsen, Dr. Kyle Alliman, Dr. Alex Kartvelishvili, Dr. George Par, and Dr. Paul Boeke.